kajamia/ASC-bla/docs/cppreference/matrix.rst

         Most of the features of Matrix are not actually provided by the Matrix class itself, but inherited from MatrixView and (indirectly) MatrixExpr.

+.. cpp:function:: template<ORDERING ORD = RowMajor> \
+    Matrix<double, ORD> randommatrix (size_t height, size_t width, int lbound = 0, int hbound = 100)

+    For testing purposes, one can create a matrix of dimension height and width, filled with random entries in the range [lbound, hbound].

 Inverse